Dreams of the mask: the face you put on yourself and can no longer always take off

 Astrological note: The dream of a mask removed often arrives during harmonious transits of Venus through your 7th or 5th house, during its aspects to the Moon, and during periods of Jupiter in Cancer or Pisces.
 Cancers, Libras, and Pisces recognize this dream especially precisely.
 If Venus is now touching your Moon — the Inner Child receives careful attention, and the dream conveys this through a gesture in which the mask is taken off not as accusation, but as an act of love.

-You do nevertheless take off the mask — and discover something unfamiliar beneath it.
+You do, after all, take off the mask — and discover something unfamiliar beneath it.
 Another face.
 Strange features.
 Or simply emptiness, or a mask under a mask.
-In the body — a slight stillness and an inner “stop”: who, then, is there, beneath all these layers?
+A slight stillness and an inner “stop” live in the body: who, then, is there, beneath all these layers?

 Ask yourself: “If all my social roles are taken away, what remains as my ‘I,’ even without form and without a name — and can I give this ‘I’ at least a few minutes of quiet a day?”